And Thy Own Soul a Sword Shall Pierce

 Mary’s divine vocation was much more than being a natural mother of Jesus.
 As a member of her Son’s Mystical Body, Mary was called to participate with her Son in his redemptive work, which required that she, too, suffer to repair the offense mankind committed against God and amend its broken relationship with Him.
 The suffering Mary endured drew its supernatural value from the suffering her Son had to endure in his passion.
 Only by suffering would Christ merit the grace of redemption for mankind.
 And since her Son suffered to provide this channel of grace, Mary’s suffering could also serve as an instrument of the dispensation of grace by being joined with her Son’s suffering, since it is originally a penalty for our sins.
 As Head of his Mystical Body, of which Mary was a member, Christ could suffer in his blessed mother.
 As one member of a body suffers, so too, the other members are affected.

 It was by his own suffering as Head of his Mystical Body that our Lord merited redemptive grace for humanity.
-So, by suffering, Mary could also merit grace as a member of her Son’s Body and being joined with him.
+So, by suffering, Mary could merit an increase in grace as a member of her Son’s Body and especially by being joined with him in the objective redemption.
 This grace that she merited for mankind was channeled to her from her divine Son.
-Her willingness to suffer had a supernatural effect for mankind, for she participated with her Son in his redemptive work as a member joined with the Head in one Mystical Body.
+Her willingness to suffer had a supernatural effect on mankind, for she intimately participated with her Son in his redemptive work as his mother and pre-eminent member joined with the Head in His Mystical Body.
 St. Paul tells us:

 1 Corinthians 12:20-23